jiajinlongkang/BST-260-Final-Project/README.md

 Our final Rmarkdown and HTML files are **'final report.Rmd'** and **'final report.html'**, and the shiny app is stored in the **'shiny_app'** folder with the file name **'app.R'**.

 /data_set: Raw datasets
 /shiny_app: Shiny app for this project.
 Run 'app.R' to execute the app.
+/pictures: Plots used to explain LASSO and AUC in our report.